Memnon

 After Memnon's death, Zeus was moved by Eos' tears and granted him immortality.
-Memnon's death is related at length in the lost epic Aethiopis, composed after The Iliad, circa the 7th century BCE.
+Memnon's death is related at length in the lost epic Aethiopis, likely composed after The Iliad, circa the 7th century BC.
 Quintus of Smyrna records Memnon's death in Posthomerica.
 His death is also described in Philostratus' Imagines.

 Dictys Cretensis, author of a pseudo-chronicle of the Trojan War, writes that "Memnon, the son of Tithonus and Aurora, arrived with a large army of Indians and Aethiopians, a truly remarkable army which consisted of thousands and thousands of men with various kinds of arms, and surpassed the hopes and prayers even of Priam."